thumbspage — Turn Folders into HTML Image Galleries

 https://learning-python.com/thumbspage.htmlthumbspage also requires installs of Python 3.X (any X) to run its source code, plus the third-party Pillow (a.k.a.
 PIL) image library to extend the installed Python 3.X with image-processing tools.
 If they're not already present, fetch and install both these items from the following sites, respectively (or search the web for other links):

-thumbspage will work on any platform that runs Python and Pillow, and has the required folder and file access permissions.
-For example, this program has been verified on Windows, Mac OS, and Linux (Android may impose extra access requirements beyond this guide's scope).
-For a recent Pillow install pointer, see this page.
+thumbspage will work on any platform that runs Python 3.X and Pillow, and has the required folder and file access permissions.
+For example, this program has been verified to run on Windows, Mac OS, Linux, and Android.
+Be sure to adhere to the latter's unique permission rules when generating galleries in Python Android apps (there's more on Android installs and usage ahead). thumbspage likely works on the similarly constrained iOS too, but this is untested.
+For a recent related Pillow install pointer, see this page.

 Once you've installed thumbspage and its required tools per the prior section, you're ready to start turning your image folders into galleries.
 This section demonstrates how to run thumbspage on your computer.
 It also goes over command-line basics for users new to the technique.